intersective/template-transform/.github/pull_request_template.md

 - [x] Unit test completed?: (Y/N)
 - [x] Docs folder up to date?: (Y/N)
 - [x] Add if anything missed: (Y/N)
-- [x] When merging to trunk did you do a version bump in the package.json file?
-(Y/N)

 All Checklist are okay.